celsou/fuscabr/README.md

 ## Settings
 FUScaBR's settings are based on JSON files.
 These files are located inside `fuscabr/conf` folder and control the library in general as well as specific behaviors of the modules.
 You can get more information at [FUScaBR Wiki](https://github.com/celsou/fuscabr/wiki/FUScaBR-settings).

-## Buy me a coffee
-Is FUScaBR being useful to you?
-You can show your appreciation through a donation.
-We are currently accepting donations only through Pix (Brazilian payment system).
-The data are as follows:

-Random key (chave aleatória) Pix: `848c0870-ec5a-488c-95eb-97e3e3c8e029`

-Thank you!

 ## License
 FUScaBR is distributed under the MIT license.